ajmal017/stock-advisor-software/README.md

 https://github.com/hanegraaff/TDAmeritrade-api-authentication

-As of this version you must manually create an authorization code and an inital refresh token that will be valid for 3 months, after which the process must be repeated.
+As of this version you must manually create an authorization code and an initial refresh token that will be valid for 3 months, after which the process must be repeated.

 Once you generate these artifacts, you must save them in the environment like this: